NPIOcean/kobbe/docs/source/pipeline/pipeline.md

 </p>
 </details>

 ___

 <details>
 <summary><b>7.
 Filter LE distances to reject false near-transducer ice keels </b> <i>(automatic within #6)</i></summary>
 <p>

-In the LE distance data (`Average_AltimeterDistanceLE`), we typically observe a large number distances that are clearly in the water column between the transducer and the ice or ocean surface, resulting in a broad peak within 0-10 m of the transducer head.
+In the LE distance data (`Average_AltimeterDistanceLE`), we typically observe a large fraction of measurements that are clearly in the water column between the transducer and the ice or ocean surface, resulting in a broad peak within 0-10 m of the transducer head.
 This near-transducer peak (referred to here as "false keels") is typically not present in AST distances.

 <a href="../_static/proc_images/AST_LE_histograms.png" target="_blank">
     <img src="../_static/proc_images/AST_LE_histograms.png" width="200" height="120" alt="Example of distribution of LE and AST distances">